alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 2. Install Phoenix `mix archive.install
 https://github.com/phoenixframework/phoenix/releases/download/v1.0.3/phoenix_new-1.0.3.ez`

-Elixir comes with a tool called mix which is like ruby's rake, it runs predefined tasks or "recipes".
-Hex on the other hand, ensures that every library that we use is compatible with each other.
-Hex plays the role of Bundler or NPM, but for Elixir.
+Elixir comes with a tool called mix which is like ruby's rake.
+It can run predefined tasks or 'recipes'.
+Hex on the other hand, ensures that every library that's used within the project, is compatible with each other.

-# Project creation
+Hex plays the role of Bundler or NPM but in the Elixir world.

+# Create the project

-In order to create a skeleton of a phoenix application run
+In order to create the skeleton of a Phoenix application run

 `mix phoenix.new echoAPI --no-brunch --no-ecto --no-html`

 1. This creates the project under the folder "echoAPI".
-2. `--no-brunch` Skips the asset manager for front end stuff such as images and javascripts.
+2. `--no-brunch` Skips the front-end build tool and no, we aren't mocking any community, brunch is a [library](http://brunch.io/).
 3. `--no-ecto` Skips the database and the model layer.
-4. `--no-html` Skips the generation of any html.
+4. `--no-html` Skips the generation of html.

 # The plan